-Year Event Issue/Community Concern Result IDRA Role Related Links 2017 Texas' 85 th legislative session and special session Issues in the session included school funding, special population funding, diverting public money for private schooling, Texas Top Ten Percent plan No significant school funding improvements were made.
+Year Event Issue/Community Concern Result IDRA Role Related Links First," IDRA, Friday May 13, 2016 2016 Temporary policy relieves high- stakes for 6,000 students Previously, high schools had to withhold diplomas for seniors who met grade and course requirements but did not pass all STAAR tests.
+This high-stakes feature is harmful to students and disproportionately so for Black, Latino, and students in families with low incomes.
+Lawmakers extended its new policy for students who have completed all requirements and do not pass one or two of the end-of-course exams to still graduate if approved by an individual graduation committee (IGC).
+The policy had been set to expire in 2017.
+IDRA conducted an analysis finding that, for the 2014-15 school year, 12,077 students were assigned an individual graduation committee, and about half of those (6,279) were recommended for graduation.
+Use of Individual Graduation Committees Unlocks Diplomas for Qualified Students, press release November 14, 2016 2017 Texas' 85 th legislative session and special session Issues in the session included school funding, special population funding, diverting public money for private schooling, Texas Top Ten Percent plan No significant school funding improvements were made.
 IDRA and TLEC presented testimony and analysis for many hearings and meetings.
-25 Education Groups Push Texas Leaders to Invest in High Quality Public Education for All Children, July 21, 2017 2018 Texas School Finance Commission hearings on school finance Senate committee held interim session hearings on school funding Hearings will inform the 2019 session.
+25 Education Groups Push Texas Leaders to Invest in High Quality Public Education for All Children, July 21, 2017 2018 Texas School Finance Commission hearings on school finance Senate committee held interim session hearings on school funding Hearings informed the 2019 session.
 IDRA presented testimony on research and analysis to inform the legislature's policy work prior to the 2019 session.
-"What the Research Says on Expanding High Quality Educational Opportunities for All Students," by David Hinojosa, April 4, 2018
+"What the Research Says on Expanding High Quality Educational Opportunities for All Students," by David Hinojosa, April 4, 2018 2019 Texas' 86 th legislative session Issues in the session included school funding, special population funding, accountability, Texas Top Ten Percent plan, and school safety.
+The legislature made some of the most significant changes to school funding in decades by increasing the basic allotment (and other changes that lower that increase), changed special student population allotment rules, provided additional funding for students in dual IDRA and TLEC presented testimony, analysis and data dashboards for many hearings and meetings.
+June-July Issue of the IDRA Newsletter Focus: Education Policy, July 30, 2019